siddlokray/cobra/docs/installation.rst

 Development Installation
 ----------------------

-If you want to contribute to CoBrA, install it in development mode:
+If you want to contribute to CoBRA, install it in development mode:

 .. code-block:: bash